-This prospectus relates to up to 933,085 shares of our common stock that may be offered for sale by the selling stockholders if, and to the extent that, they tender their common units of Boston Properties Limited Partnership for cash, and we exercise our right to issue common stock to them instead of cash.
-Boston Properties Limited Partnership originally issued these units to Reservoir Place Limited Partnership Associates in consideration for interests in properties contributed to Boston Properties Limited Partnership, in connection with our acquisition of Reservoir Place, an office property located in Waltham, Massachusetts.
-In connection with this acquisition, we entered into a registration rights and lock-up agreement with Reservoir Place Limited Partnership Associates.
-The originally issued units together with the associated rights under registration rights and lock-up agreement were transferred by Reservoir Place Limited Partnership Associates to each of the selling stockholders.
-Under the terms of that agreement, the selling stockholders could not tender their units for redemption until after November 13, 1999.
+This prospectus relates to up to 3,252 shares of our common stock that may be offered for sale by the selling stockholders if, and to the extent that, they tender their common units of Boston Properties Limited Partnership for cash, and we exercise our right to issue common stock to them instead of cash.
+Boston Properties Limited Partnership originally issued these units in connection with our acquisition of Sumner Square, an office property located in Washington, D.C.
+In connection with this acquisition, we entered into a registration rights and lock-up agreement with the selling stockholders.
+Under the terms of that agreement, the selling stockholders could not tender their units for redemption until after March 26, 2000.
 We are registering the common stock covered by this prospectus in order to fulfill our contractual obligations under the registration rights and lock-up agreement.
 Registration of the common stock does not necessarily mean that all or any portion of such stock will be offered for sale by the selling stockholders.